erroronline1/caro/readme.md

     * SVG ui-icon files, not executable
     * author has professional license

 All libraries are embedded locally, do not request outside ressources and do not interfere with the actual database.
 Minimalistic libraries were chosen on purpose to reduce their intended function and dependencies to the most neccessary and are tested as sufficient.
 All libraries adhere to the current code language standards, this applies to libraries without recent contributions too.
-All used libraries do not affect the security of the application.
+None of the libraries affect the security of the application.

 ### Kudos on additional help on
 * [restful api](https://www.9lessons.info/2012/05/create-restful-services-api-in-php.html)